Are Grains Bad For You?

 Not only is the actual preparation of whole grains important to consider, but so is the format in which they are consumed.
 There is a big difference between whole grains and refined grain products.
 Unlike whole grains, refined grains only contain the starch-rich endosperm, while the nutrient-dense germ and bran removed.
 Although this has its benefits, since the bran and germ are what contain many of the anti-nutrients, refined grains are often referred to as “empty” calories since they are devoid of their own nutrients and fiber, and are therefore quickly digested, can spike blood sugar, and leave you hungry shortly after eating them.
 Of course, these types of products can certainly be consumed from time to time, however, you want to be mindful of how much, how often, and the quality of what you are choosing.

 For example, bread can be the staff of life, but when made with a refined and bleached white flour and quick-rise yeast, it can be a sugar bomb sure to be poorly digested.
-On the contrary, opting for a sourdough bread or sprouted grain bread, which have been naturally fermented and sprouted, ensures that the anti-nutrients have been treated and are therefore more easily digested and nutritious.
-Unfortunately, a lot of the confusion lies in the labelling and “buzzwords” used my manufacturers.
+On the contrary, opting for a sourdough bread or sprouted grain bread, which has been naturally fermented and sprouted, ensures that the anti-nutrients have been treated and are therefore more easily digested and nutritious.
+Unfortunately, a lot of the confusion lies in the labelling and “buzzwords” used by manufacturers.
 A “whole grain bread” may be made of whole grains, but if the grains were not properly prepared (soaked, sprouted or fermented) and the bread is loaded with stabilizers, preservatives, additives and synthetic vitamins and minerals, it is a less than ideal choice.

 Grains are Maximized by Fat

 Another important point to consider is what we consumed our grains with.
 Because dietary fats have been wrongly vilified for years, we have been eating bread without butter and plain oatmeal in hopes of achieving optimal health but, the reality is, pairing fats with grains is actually an ideal way to maximize their health benefits.
 Fat-soluble vitamins A and D found in animal fats help us absorb the calcium, phosphorus, iron, B vitamins present in grains and grain products, so it is actually in your best interest to spread butter on your bread and add cream to your oatmeal.
-Not to mention, including fats with with grains will help to slow down digestion of the carbohydrates and sugars, and therefore inhibit the potential spike in blood sugar that they could trigger when consumed.
+Not to mention, including fats with grains will help to slow down the digestion of the carbohydrates and sugars, and therefore inhibit the potential spike in blood sugar that they could trigger when consumed.

 One Person’s Foods is Another Person’s Poison